 Crime Prevention Programs: Crime prevention tips are published on each crime alert.
 Campus Public Safety programs address topics such as laptop security, property protection, residence hall security, street smarts, travel safety and identity theft.
 These programs are conducted regularly during the academic year.
 Certain safety programs are held on a more frequent basis at the beginning of each academic year.
 Dates and times for the programs are published in the Miami Dade College - Public Safety website or the MDC collegewide calendar.

-To better inform students and employees on how to prevent all types of sexual assault, including date rape, educational programs are held, including seminars, online programs, and Self-defense Awareness & Familiarization
+To better inform students and employees on how to prevent all types of sexual assault, including date rape, educational programs are held, including seminars and online programs.